 Following are the examples are given below:

-Let’s suppose an Indian company has signed a contract with a US company to acquire some asset from the US company at the contract value of $1 Mn and promise to make the payment after 3 months.
+Suppose an Indian company has signed a contract with a US company to acquire some asset from the US company at the contract value of $1 Mn and promises to make the payment after 3 months.
 Currently, the exchange rate is $ 1 = INR 70.
 So at the current rate, the contract value in INR will be $ 1,000,000 multiplied by 70, which means INR 70,000,000.

-Now, after 3 months, assume the exchange rate is changed to $1 = INR 73.
-But in US Dollar, the company has to pay $1 Mn, which will be translated into INR INR 73,000,000.
-That means Indian company has to spend INR 3 million more because of currency fluctuations.
+After 3 months, assume the exchange rate is changed to $1 = INR 73.
+But in US Dollars, the company has to pay $1 Mn, which will be translated into INR INR 73,000,000.
+That means the Indian company has to spend INR 3 million more because of currency fluctuations.

-A company in Europe has bought some goods from another company which is situated in the USA on credit.
+A European company has bought some goods from another company situated in the USA on credit.

 Managing and Mitigating Transaction Risk